keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 On each run, events are retrieved in batches until no more are available.

-The hosted service will run on all application instances, with a Redis lock used to ensure only one instance runs at a time.
+The hosted service will run on all application instances, with a Redis lock used to ensure only one instance runs at a time by default.

 The *MyEventIngestionService* class above is the client application's implementation of [*IEventIngestionService*](https://github.com/keithpatton/eventgridpoc/blob/main/EventIngestionServices/Abstractions/IEventIngestionService.cs), required to carry out ingestion for each individual event received.